gshanko125298/Pharmaceutical_Sales_Prediction/README.md

 >
 ## Model using Deep learning

-> All the Utils for Data munipulation and Ploting can be found here
+> Using deep learning models the analysis conducted and best result was taken.

 ## Conclusion

-> All the unit and integration tests are found here in the tests folder.
+> Based on the above model analysis the Random Forest Regression analysis shows better results.
+Based on the EDA analysis the following points are observed :
+        •	Stores open during the Christmas holiday should sell more.
+        •	Stores should sell less on weekends.
+        •	Stores should sell less during school holidays

 ## Authors
 👤 **Genet Shanko**